 7.1 Tire wood for the manufacture of shuttles shall be fully seasoned (see IS 1141).

-NOTE — If an agreement between the buyer and the seller so provides, the shuttles made of natural uncompressed wood shall be soaked in raw linseed, groundnut, mineral (spindle), or sperm oil immediately after manufacture for 12 hours and then allowed to stand for another 12 hours to drain off excess oil.
+NOTE — If an agreement between the buyer and the seller so provides, the shuttles made of natural uncompressed wood shall be soaked in raw linseed, groundnut, mineral (spindle), or sperm oil immediately after manufacture for 12 h and then allowed to stand for another 12 h to drain off excess oil.

 7.2 Shuttles shall be free from big knots, cracks and any other visible defect which is likely to affect the life or usefulness of shuttles.